 There are several options for foreigners planning to drive in Taiwan.
-Getting a driver’s license via a driving school is just one of them
+Getting a driver’s license via a local driving school is just one of them.

 What does it take to legally drive in Taiwan?
 And how do you get your Taiwanese driver’s license?
 It really depends on how long you expect to stay in the country.

 For relatively short-term stays, using an international driver’s license is the easiest approach.
 Your license is valid for roughly 30 days, which is probably plenty of time to check out all the places you want to visit.